Letting service for property owners

 In order to find the ideal tenant, it is often not enough to advertise the property in just one medium.
 The estate agent knows the best internet platforms as well as the relevant print media.

 For most properties, the legally required energy certificate must be available.
 If this is missing, the real estate professional will support you in fulfilling the obligations according to the Energy Saving Ordinance.
 He also makes sure that all relevant information is included in the listing so that there is neither an administrative offence nor the threat of a fine.

 With regard to viewing times, the real estate professional is flexible and organises viewings with qualified interested parties even at times when the owner may be unable to attend or does not want to tie up his own limited time with viewings.
 He has already qualified the interested parties in advance.
 During the viewing, he not only shows the property but also checks out the prospective buyer in a personal conversation.

-The real estate professional compiles a pre-selection from the persons who express serious interest in the flat after the viewing.
+The real estate professional makes a preliminary selection from the people who express serious interest in the flat after the viewing.
 This is based not only on the tenant’s self-disclosure but also on the obligatory credit check.

 Preparation of the tenancy agreement

 Taking into account the current legislation, the peculiarities of the rental property and the economic viability, the real estate professional formulates the tenancy agreement.
 The clean and conscientiously documented handover of the flat is also part of his services.
 In addition, the real estate professional has witness status at the handover of the flat in case there are any differences of opinion afterwards.

 The real estate professional also takes over the important buffer function between you and the interested parties who did not get a chance.
 This ensures that you are not bothered by further unwelcome calls after the letting.